Randallsm83/dotfiles/PACKAGE_MAPPING.md

 ## Overview

 This document maps packages to their feature flags and controlled files.
-It serves as a reference during migration and when enabling/disabling packages.
+It serves as a reference during migration and when enabling/disabling package_features.

 ### Organization Approach